enkodellc/blazorboilerplate/README.md

 ## Repository Notes
 - Read the news below to stay up to date on the repo.
 We will try to keep the latest major changes on a different branch and have the more stable / tested version on the master branch.
 - There are several people who use this as a base for a production app.
 If you do so please donate.
 Gio and Enkode have thousands of hours of coding and support into BB.
 Show your support by contributing or donating.
 - The main roadblock after the project is running is learning Breeze for Entity Framework.
 We have some examples and will put out a few more.
+[IAmTimeCorey](https://www.youtube.com/watch?v=qkJ9keBmQWo) has a great video for new users of EF.

 [![Build Status](https://enkodellc.visualstudio.com/blazorboilerplate/_apis/build/status/enkodellc.blazorboilerplate?branchName=master)](https://enkodellc.visualstudio.com/blazorboilerplate/_build/latest?definitionId=1&branchName=master)
 [![Live Demo](https://img.shields.io/badge/demo-online-green.svg)](https://blazorboilerplate.com)